Authey/Auto-BMC/README.md

 + Visible verification process and result file writing.

 ## Usage
++ Use `pip install tkinter` to download GUI dependency.
 + Run the python file with `python main.py`.
 + Select BMC and each directory location.
 + Add required verification parameters and options.